codefoster/codefoster.com/source/_drafts/Visual-Studio-11-Ninja-Skills.md

 *   [Windows 8 Simulator and DOM Explorer](http://blogs.msdn.com/b/visualstudio/archive/2011/09/29/first-look-at-windows-simulator.aspx)
 *   [Page Inspector](http://msdn.microsoft.com/en-us/hh553496)

-Some of those links to go training courses on MSDN&hellip; not documentation&hellip; training courses.
+Some of those links to go training courses on MSDN...; not documentation...; training courses.
 In my experience, it&rsquo;s easy to read documentation, but you take home a lot more of the information if you take the time to walk through a tutorial or a lab or a training course.

 You can find more VS11 training courses [here](http://msdn.microsoft.com/en-us/hh440511).